emotion-analysis-project/emotion-annotation-aggretaion/README.md

 To aggregate the emotion labels using majority voting when there are three annotators, you can follow these steps:

-For each text sample, create a separate row for each emotion category (happy, sad, anger, fear, surprise, disgust, neutral).
+For each text sample, create a separate row for each emotion category (happy, sad, anger, fear, surprise, disgust).
 In each row, include the text content, emotion category, and the votes (0 or 1) from each annotator for that emotion category.
 Calculate the majority vote for each emotion category by summing the votes from the three annotators.
 If the sum is greater than or equal to 2, the majority vote is 1 (indicating the presence of that emotion); otherwise, the majority vote is 0.